 A few weeks before, she asked me about the different trash containers that people had in front of their houses — some are green, some are blue, some are just loose piles of plastic trash bags with no container.
 I explained to her that different families have different companies pick up their trash based on which service they sign up with.
 (In this area, trash pickup is not a city provided service — it is independently contracted with a number of different providers vying for our dollars.
 So there are often 3 or 4 garbage trucks that service a single neighborhood.)

-Because of the shape of our house and garage along the front sidewalk — with the front steps to our house recessed behind the extended garage wall — quite a bit of paper wrappers and other light weight litter accumulates at our doorstep as the wind blows.
+Because of the shape of our house and garage along the front sidewalk — with the front steps to our house recessed behind the extended garage wall — quite a bit of paper wrappers and other light weight litter accumulates near our front doorstep (along with tree leaves) as the wind blows.
 With our house being the school bus stop for the whole area and the fact that many of the kids don’t seem to share my daughter’s aversion to litter, we always have a fair share of trash to pick up and throw away through the course of each day.
 Yesterday morning was no different.